laurolins/nanocube/README.md

     cd $NANOCUBE_SRC/extra/nc_web_viewer
     python -m SimpleHTTPServer 8000

-So by pointing a browser to the URL `http://localhost:8000` we can get to the `nc_web_viewer`, but there is one catch.
-How does the `nc_web_viewer` knows where a nanocube server sits?
-To specify where one or more nanocube processes are hosted we need to genereate one or more `nc_web_viewer` specific `.json` configuration files and copy those to the `$NANOCUBE_SRC/extra/nc_web_viewer` folder.
-To generate a valid `nc_web_viewer` configuration you can run the command
+So by pointing a browser to the URL `http://localhost:8000` we can get to the `nc_web_viewer`, but there not yet... how does the `nc_web_viewer` knows where a nanocube serving process sits?
+What port it listens?
+To specify where nanocube processes are hosted we need to genereate a `nc_web_viewer` specific `.json` configuration file and copy it to the `$NANOCUBE_SRC/extra/nc_web_viewer` folder.
+In our case, we can generate a valid `nc_web_viewer` for the Chicago crime data by running

     ncwebviewer-config -s http://localhost:29512 -o $NANOCUBE_SRC/extra/nc_web_viewer/config_crime.json